 - How to deploy these design, coding and testing techniques into your own development environments.

 We’ll also cover:

-- How to build security into Modern C++ applications from the early design stages.
+- How to build safety and security into Modern C++ applications from the early design stages.

-- How code structure and coding decisions affect security outcomes.
+- How code structure and coding decisions affect security and stability outcomes.

 - How to design secure systems and write secure code.

 - Best practices for writing secure code for an insecure world.

 Want to know how your code can be exploited?
 After this workshop, you’ll know exactly how it happens.
 More importantly, you’ll know exactly what to do to stop it.

 This two day course is a hands-on workshop where students will explore and practice exploiting known vulnerabilities written in Modern C++.
 Then they’ll use testing techniques to find those vulnerabilities and fix them.

 Lecture: The mistakes we make in our code that brings down our software and how hacker’s view our systems.
 They are fully focused on their goals and objectives, are we?